gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 What this means is that I now have a base from which to reverse engineer the API used by the application.

 # Reverse engineering and mapping the API
 After a bit of searching, I found the following parts.
-It seems to be an object containing all the API domain, and paths.
+It seems to be an object containing the API domain, and all the endpoints.

 ![Image of API constants](./images/api_constants.png "Image of API constants")

-> NOTE: Through comparing v1.0.2 and v2.3.1, I found out that `API_DOMAIN` is not pointing to `www.silverlakemobility.com` anymore, it is now pointing to `www.hi-hive.com`.
+> NOTE: Through comparing v1.0.2 and v2.3.1, I noticed that `API_DOMAIN` was pointing to `www.silverlakemobility.com` in v1.0.2 but is now pointing to `www.hi-hive.com` in v2.3.1.

 To implement the application, I only need to figure out some of the endpoints.